What is Rimso-50?

 What other drugs will affect Rimso-50?

-It is not likely that other drugs you take orally or inject will have an effect on dimethyl sulfoxide used in the bladder is not likely to be affected by other drugs you use.
+It is not likely that other drugs you take orally or inject will have an effect on Rimso-50 used in the bladder is not likely to be affected by other drugs you use.
 But many drugs can interact with each other.
 Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.